-The MIC of each of the four biocides was determined according to the CLSI standard M07-A8.
-Isolates were grown over night (ON) on blood agar or BHI agar plates at $37^{\circ}$ C. Colonies were re-suspended in 0.9 % NaCl to a McFarland standard of 0.5 or an OD600 between 0.08 and 0.13, and then 100-fold diluted in MH II.
-Biocide working solutions were prepared in MH II just before two-fold dilution series were made in 96-round bottom well microtiter plates (Nunc) (50 μL per well).
-Then, 50 μL of cell suspension was transferred to the microtiter plate and incubated 16-20 hours at 37°C under aerobic conditions.
+The MIC of ETOH, HP, CHX and SH was determined as recommended by CLSI guidelines 24.
+Isolates were grown over night (ON) on blood agar or BHI agar plates at 3π.
+Colonies were re-suspended in 0.9 % NaCl to a McFarland standard of 0.5 or an OD600 between 0.08 and 0.13, and then 100-fold diluted in MH II.
+Biocide working solutions were prepared in MH II just before two-fold dilution series were made in 96-round bottom well microtiter plates (Nunc) (50 μl per well).
+Then, 50 μl of cell suspension was transferred to the microtiter plate and incubated 16-20 hours at 37C under aerobic conditions.
 Escherichia coli ATCC 25922 or S. aureus ATCC29213 were included as control strains for reproducibility of the susceptibility testing procedure.
 The MIC-value was defined as the lowest concentration of the compounds giving rise to no visible growth.
 MIC-determinations were done in duplicates and as a minimum repeated twice.

-Effect of biocides on $\beta$ -glucuronidase enzyme activity
+Effect of biocides on β -glucuronidase enzyme activity

-Culture preparation for $\beta$ -glucuronidase enzyme assay
+Culture preparation for β -glucuronidase enzyme assay

-B. subtilis BS34A::pHCMCO5-Ptet(M)-gusA was grown ON at 37°C on BHI agar plates supplemented with 10 mg/L chloramphenicol to select for the reporter plasmid construct.
-Cells were inoculated in 20 mL BHI (without chloramphenicol) and grown ON at 37°C with rotary shaking (200 rpm).
-Overnight cultures were diluted to an OD600 of approx 0.1 in 500 mL Erlenmeyer flasks containing a final volume of 100 mL BHI broth and incubated at 37°C with shaking.
-After two hours of growth tetracycline (10 mg/L) or sub-inhibitory concentrations (MIC/4) of ethanol (40000 mg/L), hydrogen peroxide (20 mg/L), chlorhexidine digluconate (0.5 mg/L) or sodium hypochlorite (1250 mg/L) were added to the cultures. $OD{600}$ was measured and 5 mL samples were collected before (1.5 h and 2.0 hours of growth) and after addition of the compounds (0.5 h, 1.0 h, 1.5 h and 2.0 h of exposure).
-Cells were harvested by centrifugation (3000 × g, 4 °C, 10 min) and pellets were stored at - 80°C. Cells from each of the 2.0 h samples were plated on BHI and BHI supplemented with 10 mg/L chloramphenicol agar to determine the stability of pHCMCO5-Ptet(M)-gusA.
+B. subtilis BS34A:: pHCMCO5-Ptet(M)-gusA was grown ON at 3°C on BHI agar plates supplemented with 10 μg/ml CHL to select for the reporter plasmid construct.
+Cells were inoculated in 20 ml BHI (without CHL) and grown ON at 3°C with rotary shaking (200 rpm).
+ON cultures were diluted to an OD600 of approx 0.1 in 500 ml Erlenmeyer flasks containing a final volume of 100 ml BHI broth and incubated at 3°C with shaking.
+After two hours of growth TET (10 μg/ml) and sub-inhibitory concentrations of biocides (MIC/4) were added to the cultures.
+OD600 was measured and 5 ml samples were collected before (1.5 h and 2.0 hours of growth) and after addition of the compounds (0.5 h, 1.0 h, 1.5 h and 2.0 h of exposure).
+Cells were harvested by centrifugation (3000 × g, 4 °C, 10 min) and pellets were stored at -80°C. Cells from each of the 2.0 h samples were plated on BHI and BHI supplemented with 10 μg/ml CHL agar to determine the stability of pHCMCO5-Ptet(M)-gusA.

-Measurement of $\beta$ -glucuronidase enzyme activity
+Measurement of β -glucuronidase enzyme activity